shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab3.md

     Notice the process is like Power Query, we have all the steps recorded both in the Applied Steps panel on the right and the visual view.
-Let's rename Merge query and Enable load, so that the data is loaded from this query.
+Let's rename Merge query and Enable load so that the data is loaded from this query.

 26. **Right-click** on the **Merge** query in the Queries (left) panel.